The melonfleet brand

 How it came about

 It started as a way to keep a growing pile of hobby projects tidy under one name.
-The watermelon stuck first — then the palette followed it, then the fonts, then the names, each one earning a little double-meaning along the way.
-None of it is precious; it's a brand built for the fun of building, the same as everything else here.
+The watermelon stuck first — then the palette, fonts, icons, and product names, each earning a little double-meaning along the way.
+None of it is precious; it’s a brand built for the fun of building, the same as everything else here.